nextstrain/cli/README.md

 Ubuntu, you can install Docker with `sudo apt install docker.io`.

-On Windows, there are still significant obstacles to running with Docker, as documented in [our issue tracking the problems][windows-issue].
+On Windows, there are still significant obstacles to running with Docker, as documented in [our issue tracking the problems][windows issue].
 However, if you have access to [WSL2][], you should be able to use Docker inside it by following the Linux install instructions.
 Alternatively, you can use the [native](#native) or [AWS Batch](#aws-batch) runners.